Parable of the Renegades

-Unfortunately, it was far too late for them as they had already begun to vent out their frustrations on Lucas not long after Viola entered the school's main building, leaving the scene.
-To Lucas' shock and horror, the boys who once gathered around Viola now surrounded him, except they actually had the nerve to violate school rules and raise the weapons they brought against him, forcing Lucas to fight all of them unarmed for the sake of ensuring the safety of his cousin's new life in Cameron's Feint.
+Unfortunately, it was far too late for them as they had already begun to vent out their frustrations on Lucas not long after Viola entered the school's main campus, leaving the scene.
+To Lucas' shock and horror, the boys who once gathered around Viola now surrounded him, except they actually had the nerve to violate school rules and raise the weapons they brought, forcing Lucas to fight all of them unarmed for the sake of ensuring the safety of his cousin's new life in Cameron's Feint.

 It was not like any of the fights Lucas was used to in the Underground Arena.
-It was all thanks to his experience, instinct, determination and incredibly dense skeleton (which he was unaware of), that Lucas was able to fight through the damage sustained to him from swords, axes, maces, baseball bats and all sorts of other weapons that would normally kill a human being and defeat almost everyone who opposed him until Viola interfered and finished the last one off, revealing to him that she was no damsel in distress.
+Thanks to his experience, instinct, determination, and incredibly dense skeleton (which he was unaware of), Lucas was able to fight through the damage sustained to him from swords, axes, maces, baseball bats and all sorts of other weapons that would normally kill a human being.
+He defeated almost everyone who opposed him until Viola interfered and finished the last one off, revealing to him that she didn’t have to be a damsel in distress.

 In the end, however, it was Lucas who was left with the most grievous of injuries when the fight ended.
 Wounds obtained from getting cut, battered and scrapped were far worse than getting knocked out with a physical strike to the face or body.

-Back in the nurse's office, Lucas was broken out of the sound cycle he was listening to when one of the curtains surrounding him was slid away, allowing someone else to approach him.
-He immediately turned his face away from his visitor then slowly he began to turn it back.
+Back in the nurse's office, Lucas was broken out of the sound cycle he was listening to when one of the curtains surrounding him slid away, allowing someone else to step in and approach him.
+He turned his face away from his visitor upon realizing who it was before slowly turning it back.

 "Hey there.
 You feeling a little better?"
 Viola asked him, a bit uneasy.
 Gripped by her shivering hand was a small paper bag filled with items.
-There was a dark spot somewhere on its brown material.
+A dark spot was present on one side of its brown material.

 "What did you say just now?
-I didn't get that last part," Viola leaned forward, the gap between the two of them growing closer.
+I didn't get that last part," Viola leaned forward, the gap between herself and Lucas narrowing closer.

-Lucas thanked her in silence with a nod and snuck in a glimpse of her, trying his best to not look at her face, lest he starts losing his composure again.
-In that split-second of a glimpse, he caught sight of how Viola's fashionable blouse was now dirtied, mostly on the shoulders.
+Lucas thanked her in silence with a nod and snuck in a glimpse of her, trying his best to not look at her face, unless he wanted to lose his composure again.
+In that split-second of a glimpse, he saw how Viola's fashionable blouse was now dirtied, mostly on the shoulders.
 He didn't have to think hard about what caused that.
-After all, it was her who assisted him in walking up two floors of the school in order to reach the nurse's office and naturally, all that blood seeping out of his wounds have apparently smeared on her.
+After all, it was her who assisted him in walking up two floors of the school in order to reach the nurse's office and naturally, all that blood seeping out of his wounds would smear her.
 Even though it wasn't his fault, Lucas couldn't help but apologize.

 "What're you sayin' sorry for?"
 Viola forced a smile to herself and placed her hands on her hips.
 "I'm not that sensitive when it comes to my clothes getting dirty, and I knew what was coming when I decided to catch you.
 Besides, I'd look pretty stupid for being more concerned with looking good, over letting someone precious to me fall flat on his face, amirite?"